vacoote89/NYTimesBSL/README.md

 ---

-**Check point #2 - Install Libraries & Code Clean Up**
+**Check point #2 - Install Libraries & Code Clean Up** Next, let's install the libraries that we will use to build out site.
+The first is Bootstrap.
+This is a library that allows us to build responsive websites.

+There are 2 ways to use [Bootstrap](https://getbootstrap.com/):
+1. Add the CSS and JS files directly to you index.html file.
+This is how it is most often used in non-React applications.
+Here you use normal HTML and the CSS classes included.
+1. Use the react component version, [installed with npm](https://react-bootstrap.github.io/).
+This uses JSX.

 We will be using the second.
 This does not stop use from using the CSS classes directly in the tags.
 To get started, open a terminal window and navigate to your project folder (you can usually open a terminal directly in your IDE).
 Next using the node package manager we will install the needed libraries:
 ```